LaN-Tran/Analog_Discovery_3/README.md

 - Folder 20250516 contains **_setup and introduction_** information of using the AD3.
 (Starting from this folder **FIRST**)

+- Within each foler of this repository, a `README.md` is included to give details of each folder purpose.
+The folder names are in format **YYYYMMDD**.
+That is why they are showing the progress (i.e evolution) of this repository.

 # Reference

 - [0] [Analog Discovery 3, device information](https://digilent.com/reference/test-and-measurement/analog-discovery-3/start)